Commonly asked Service Fabric questions

 What is the minimum size of a Service Fabric cluster?
 Why can't it be smaller?

 The minimum supported size for a Service Fabric cluster running production workloads is five nodes.
-For dev/test scenarios, we support three node clusters.
+For dev scenarios, we support one node (optimized for quick development experience in Visual Studio) and five node clusters.

 With that background, let's examine some possible cluster configurations:

 One node: this option does not provide high availability since the loss of the single node for any reason means the loss of the entire cluster.

 Two nodes: a quorum for a service deployed across two nodes (N = 2) is 2 (2/2 + 1 = 2).
 When a single replica is lost, it is impossible to create a quorum.
 Since performing a service upgrade requires temporarily taking down a replica, this is not a useful configuration.

 Three nodes: with three nodes (N=3), the requirement to create a quorum is still two nodes (3/2 + 1 = 2).
 This means that you can lose an individual node and still maintain quorum, but simultaneous failure of two nodes will drive the system services into quorum loss and will cause the cluster to become unavailable.

 Four nodes: with four nodes (N=4), the requirement to create a quorum is three nodes (4/2 + 1 = 3).
 This means that you can lose an individual node and still maintain quorum, but simultaneous failure of two nodes will drive the system services into quorum loss and will cause the cluster to become unavailable.

 Five nodes: with five nodes (N=5), the requirement to create a quorum is still three nodes (5/2 + 1 = 3).
 This means that you can lose two nodes at the same time and still maintain quorum for the system services.

 For production workloads, you must be resilient to simultaneous failure of at least two nodes (for example, one due to cluster upgrade, one due to other reasons), so five nodes are required.